oracle/weblogic-kubernetes-operator/site/developer.md

 This project has the following directory structure:

 * docs: Generated javadoc and swagger
-* kubernetes: BASH scripts and yaml templates for operator installation and WebLogic domain creation job.
+* kubernetes: BASH scripts and YAML templates for operator installation and WebLogic domain creation job.
 * site: This documentation
 * src/main/java: Java source code for the operator
 * src/test/java: Java unit-tests for the operator